usnistgov/oscal-xproc3/tutorial/sequence/Lesson04/courseware_219.md

 Produce a useful spin-off from a task or problem you need to master anyway.

-Learn not only by doing but by writing it down for yourself and others
+Learn not only by doing but by writing it down for yourself and others.

 ## Prerequisites